pearlanyanwu/base-apparel.github.io/README.md

 ### What I learned

-I learned how to use the grid-template-areas property to build the mobile and desktop views.
+I learned how to use the grid-template-areas property.

 ### Continued development

-In the desktop view, there's a very short scroll on the page.
-I'm working on removing this scroll while keeping the top and bottom of the hero image touching the top and bottom margins of the screen.
+In the desktop view, there's a small space between the bottom border of the image and the bottom of the screen.
+I'm still working on closing that space.

 ### Useful resources